 As the NIV concludes, “they lack any value in restraining sensual indulgence,” Paul puts a stamp on his closing thoughts before detailing the ways we glorify Christ in that freedom in the following chapter.

 The question is, if the flesh has been cruficied with Christ, why is religion still on the war against it?
 Since we died with Christ why, as if we still belonged to the world, do we continue to submit to its rules?
 (It’s interesting to note how Paul implies “religion” as equal with “the world.”
 Some food for thought).
 And why, if we have been made a new creation and the cross has uprooted our old humanity, do we still treat our flesh as something filthy and not behold it as if it were glorified?
 In doing so the church has been placing chains upon congregations for centuries, gaslighting them away from the reality of grace and freedom.
 It is ironic then that battling the flesh is itself “fleshly,” but we’ll touch more on that in a later post.

 Those who are rich in the current eon be charging not to be haughty, nor yet to rely on the dubiousness of riches, but on God, Who is tendering us all things richly for our enjoyment; (1 Timothy 6:17 CLNT)

-Friends, we are not living for this world.
+We are not living for this world.
 We are not giving ourselves to things that are “here today and gone tomorrow,” but God has given us all things richly to enjoy while we are here.
 It is using the world but not using it up (1 Corinthians 7:31).
 It is bringing some small sense of physical relief in a world of suffering and trial.